A number of engineering companies offer their graduates appealing benefits and cash incentives. We’ve rounded up some of the most tempting.

 For the boy (and girl!) racers

 If you see yourself behind the wheel of a flash car, Bentley offers a car lease scheme to its employees, with access to cars from several of the Volkswagen Group brands.
-Ford Motor Company also offers a car privilege scheme and Nissan Motor Manufacturing UK offers both car leasing and car purchase schemes.
+Ford Motor Company also offers a car privilege scheme and Nissan Motor Manufacturing UK offers a car ownership scheme.
 But Jaguar Land Rover is the winner of the fun work perks prize.
 Past induction weeks for graduates have included trying out the company’s vehicles on the race track or off-road.
-If you fall in love in the process, there’s a privilege car purchase scheme for employees – and some family members.
+If you fall in love in the process, there’s an employee vehicle discount for you and selected family members.

-It's not just automotive manufacturers that offer car-related perks though; BAE Systems offers a car lease scheme, for example, while Laing O'Rourke gives its graduates a company car or car allowance.
+It's not just automotive manufacturers that offer car-related perks though; BAE Systems offers a car lease scheme, for example, while Laing O'Rourke gives its graduates a car allowance.

 OK, so the 07:18 to London Paddington doesn’t have the same glamour factor as putting the latest Jaguar XK through its paces on the track.
 But a season ticket could set you back thousands of pounds a year, so wouldn’t it be nice if your employer paid for it?

 If you take up a graduate job with a transport company, it might do.
-Transport for London provides free Oyster cards for use on all TfL services for employees and their partners and 75% off annual travel tickets for travel beyond the TfL network – plus an interest-free loan if you need help paying that remaining 25%.
-Network Rail also offers a 75% discount on season tickets (up to a maximum of £3,000 a year) and an interest-free season ticket loan (up to a maximum of £5,000).
-FirstGroup offers free bus travel for employees and eligible family members, as well as discounted rail travel after six months.
+Transport for London provides free travel on all TfL services for employees and their nominee and 75% off annual travel tickets for travel beyond the TfL network – plus an interest-free loan if you need help paying that remaining 25%.
+Network Rail also offers subsidies of up to 75% on rail and underground season tickets and an interest-free season ticket loan.
+FirstGroup offers free bus travel.

-Some others engineering companies also offer season ticket loans, such as AECOM, Laing O'Rourke, Mace and Mott MacDonald.
+Some others engineering companies also offer season ticket loans, such as AECOM, Atkins, DSTL, Max Fordham and Mott MacDonald.

 Location and relocation allowances

 If the thought of relocating to an expensive part of the country is disturbing your peace of mind, look out for companies that will supplement their standard salaries with a location allowance for those in pricey areas.
-Engineering employers who will do this include BP, Network Rail and Max Fordham LLP.
+Engineering employers who will do this include BP and Network Rail.

 Some employers also offer more unusual benefits than the classic cash incentives.
 For example, some employers offer services for the welfare of their employees.
-Rolls-Royce offers confidential counselling services for its employees while Dialog Semiconductor offers up on-site back massages.
+Rolls-Royce offers 24-hour confidential counselling services while Dialog Semiconductor offers on-site back massages.
+Bentley runs its own Be Fit health and fitness programme for its employees.

-Or, if you want to enjoy a social side of work, Metaswitch Networks is keen to promote the morale and team events, including weekends away, and sports activities available to its employees.
+If you want to enjoy a social side of work, many employers are keen to promote their company events and socials.
+For example, Metaswitch offers weekends away, sports activities and team events such as bowling and go-karting to its employees.

-Alternatively, employers such as DSTL, FirstGroup and Thames Water all offer their employees some form of discount at retailers such as supermarkets, high-street shops and electrical retailers.
+Alternatively, employers such as FirstGroup, the Science and Technology Facilities Council and Thames Water all offer their employees some form of discount at retailers such as supermarkets, high-street shops and electrical retailers.

 Pick and mix

 Prefer to pick your own benefits?
 Lots of companies offer flexible benefits packages so that you can.
-Both E.ON and Siemens, for example, offer a selection of benefits (think dental cover, travel insurance, car breakdown cover etc); employees choose those that most appeal.
+Arm offers a FlexPot and both E.ON and Siemens offer a selection of benefits (think dental cover, travel insurance, car breakdown cover etc); employees choose those that most appeal.
 Arup gives its employees a flexible benefits fund to buy benefits such as gym discounts and iPads or take as cash to top up their salary.
 Meanwhile, BAE Systems offers its employees the option to take 20% of their annual salary up front.